-4.1 Personal data must be processed lawfully, fairly and transparently
+5.1 Personal data must be processed lawfully, fairly and transparently

 Lawful - identify a lawful basis before you can process personal data.
 These are often referred to as the "conditions for processing", for example consent.
 Article 6 of the GDPR, a lawful basis is necessary whenever organisations process personal data.

-It outlines six bases that are available, depending on the circumstances:
+It outlines the six legal bases that are available, depending on the circumstances:

-If the data subject gives their explicit consent or if the processing is necessary To meet contractual obligations entered into by the data subject

-To meet contractual obligations entered into by the data sub

-To comply with the data controller's legal obligationsTo protect the data subject's vital interests

-For tasks carried out in the public interest

-For the purposes of legitimate interests pursued by the data controller
+- If the data subject gives their explicit consent or if the processing is necessary - To meet contractual obligations entered into by the data subject - To comply with the data controller's legal obligations - To protect the data subject's vital interests - For tasks carried out in the public interest - For the purposes of legitimate interests pursued by the data controller.